Who can apply?

 To apply for a Mid-Career Honours programme, you need to:

-Be a journalist with at least three years’ work experience in journalism AND have a previous degree, in any field
+1) Be a journalist with at least three years’ work experience in journalism AND have a previous degree in any field, OR;

-Have a journalism degree and at least a year’s experience as a journalist
+2) Have a journalism degree and at least a year’s experience as a journalist, OR;

-Pass an entrance test if you do not have a previous degree
+3) Pass an entrance test if you do not have a previous degree.

 Mid-Career Honours can be taken on a full-time (one-year) or part-time (two-year) basis.
 Students do a total of five courses which must include two core (compulsory) courses, Journalism Studies A and Journalism Research.
-The balance of the five courses can be chosen from the other courses we offer.
-Click here for the link to the list of course.
+The balance of the three courses can be chosen from the other courses we offer.
+Click here to view the full list.

 Lectures are generally scheduled for weekday evenings to accommodate working students, though some of the optional courses are done in full-time blocks of 10-15 days.
 The classes are made up of students from a wide range of educational backgrounds as well as working journalists, which results in a dynamic and exciting environment for discussion and debate.